Poland Withholding Tax on Service Invoices: AP Compliance Guide

 Monthly WHT Remittance: By the 7th of the Following Month

-Every month, the withheld tax on all payments to non-residents must be remitted to the relevant tax office (Urząd Skarbowy) by the 7th of the next month.
-A payment made to a foreign consultant on March 15 means the corresponding WHT must reach the tax office by April 7.
+Withheld tax on payments to non-residents must be remitted to the relevant tax office (Urzad Skarbowy) by the 7th of the following month.
+A March 15 payment, for example, creates an April 7 remittance deadline.

 Your month-end close should include:

-- Reconciliation of all WHT-liable payments made during the period, matched against the amounts actually withheld
+• WHT-liable payments made during the period, matched against amounts actually withheld

-- Verification of applied rates, confirming whether each payment used the standard 20% rate, a reduced treaty rate, or was subject to the pay-and-refund mechanism
+• Applied rates, confirming whether each payment used the standard 20% rate, a treaty rate, or pay-and-refund treatment

-- Currency conversion accuracy, ensuring PLN equivalents were calculated using the correct NBP exchange rate for each transaction
+• Currency conversions, confirming PLN equivalents used the correct NBP exchange rate

 CIT-10Z Annual Return: By End of January

-The CIT-10Z is an annual summary of all WHT withheld during the preceding calendar year, filed with KAS (Krajowa Administracja Skarbowa).
-It aggregates withholding data across all non-resident recipients, broken down by payment type.
+The CIT-10Z is an annual summary of WHT withheld during the preceding calendar year, filed with KAS (Krajowa Administracja Skarbowa).
+It aggregates withholding by non-resident recipient and payment type.

 If your ledger already segregates WHT-liable transactions by recipient and category, the January filing is a compilation exercise, not a research project.